All Episodes

 Those were the off-the-cuff remarks.

-And temperamentally he's a moderate guy.
+And temperamentally, he's a moderate guy.

 And for a while that worked.

-He became president on January the twentieth, uh and he started doing all the stimulus uh and the health care and the cap and trade, and even though opposition to those individual policies was real and was out there, it didn't show up in his personal approval ratings.
+And even though opposition to those individual policies was real and was out there, it didn't show up in his personal approval ratings.

 Now it is showing up in his personal approval ratings.

-And what this means is uh that people are beginning to make the connection between these policies they don't like and Obama the man.
+And what this means is that people are beginning to make the connection between these policies they don't like and Obama the man.

-Uh Obama the man.
+Obama the man.

 It's a long time now.

-Bush is so last year, he's over, he's gone.
+Bush is so last year.

 You can't keep talking about that stuff.

-Uh he's got sixty votes in the Senate.
+He's got 60 votes in the Senate.

-Uh he's got a majority in the House.
+He's got a majority in the House.

 It's his government.